 The loans can be used for payroll costs, interest on mortgages, rent, and utilities.
 The loan will be fully forgiven if at least 75% of the loan amount is used for payroll.
-The other 25% can be used for qualified and documented business expenses such as rent and utilities.
+The other 25% can be used for qualified and documented business expenses.
 Expenses must be documented.